 If you’re an e-commerce business, you could create your own review system for product pages, allowing people to rate and see other ratings of products.
 This doesn’t feed into an outside review platform, but it’s a great way to boost credibility.
 And you can always ask people who leave five-star product reviews on your site to leave reviews on other sites, as well.

-Ask on your thank you page
+Ask on your thank you page (post-purchase page)

 If you’re an e-commerce, software, or another online business, asking for reviews on a thank you page is a solid strategy.
 The thank you page shows right after customers purchase from you.
 Although it may seem a bit early, it’s a great way to keep reviews top of mind.